F-I-D-O/Manuals/manuals/Windows/Windows Manual.md

 To configure Windows Terminal, click the `v` button in the top bar and select `Settings`.
 There are two kinds of settings:

 - Global settings sorted in categories in the left panel
 - Profile settings for each profile.
 The profiles are listed in the left panel.
 After selecting a profile, the settings are displayed in the right panel.
 Nonbasic settings are sorted in categories under the `Additonal settings` header.

+### Windows Terminal Configuration
+Configuration can be accessed by right clicking on the terminal window top bar and selecting `Settings`.
+Most useful settings are:

+- **Bell character action**: In `Profiles` -> `<Profile Name>` -> `Advanced` -> `Bell notification style`.
+By default, only a sound is played.
+We can select also to flash the window (when active) or to flash taskbar icon (when minimized).

 ### Windows terminal pass stdout to text editor instead displaying it
 This can happen if the output is too long or wide for the terminal.